 Each swab will be removed from Amies transport medium on arrival in the laboratory and used to inoculate the following 3 agar plates: 5% horse blood agar, New York City agar (NYC) and Hoyles and the plated out for single colonies.
-The blood and NYC plates will be incubated in CO2 at 37°C and the Hoyles in O2 at 37°C. Plates will be examined the next day for the presence of suspicious colonies, and re-incubated a further 24 hours.
+The blood and NYC plates will be incubated in CO2 at 37°C and the Hoyles in O2 at 37°C. Plates will be examined the next day for the presence of suspicious colonies, and reincubated a further 24 hours.
 Suspicious colonies of N. meningitidis and C. diphtheriae will be picked off and sub cultured to confirm identity using standard laboratory methods.
 Serogroups of N. meningitidis isolates will be determined phenotypically using latex slide agglutination with antisera for capsular polysaccharides A, B, C, W, X, Y and Z. A subset of carriage isolates will be further characterised by whole genome sequencing at the NICD core sequencing facility.
-Toxin production of C. diphtheriae isolates will be determined laboratory methods.

-10.11.2.7.
-Detection of Group A streptococcus by PCR and Culture all samples that are PCR positive for GAS, 100ul of the broth will be used to inoculate a blood agar plate for the isolation of GAS.
+Toxin production of C. diphtheriae isolates will be determined using standard laboratory methods all samples that are PCR positive for GAS, 100ul of the broth will be used to inoculate a blood agar plate for the isolation of GAS.
 Plates will be incubated in CO2 at 37°C overnight, and suspicious beta haemolytic colonies will be further tested to confirm their identification as GAS.
 Plates will be checked up to 72 hours before being discarded as GAS not isolated.
 Confirmed isolates will be submitted for whole genome sequencing and stored in skimmed milk in -70°C for any future work-ups.